Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

 Why: Gives users control over their org participations

 Acceptance Criteria:
-  Given multiple orgs, When user views switcher, Then show all orgs with leave option (X button) Given user clicks leave, When confirms, Then remove from membership, switch to next org or no-org state Given leaving last org, When confirms, Then return to onboarding state Given leaving active org, When confirms, Then switch to next available org automatically
+  Given multiple orgs, When user views switcher, Then show all orgs, each with small red X button on hover for leaving Given user clicks leave, When confirms in modal, Then remove from membership, if leaving active, switch to next org automatically, show green toast "You have left [Org Name]"
+  Given leaving last org, When confirms, Then return to onboarding state with "Create your first organization" card Given leaving active org, When confirms, Then switch to next available org, update sidebar, breadcrumb, main content

 ## SECTION 3: BUSINESS RULES